Low-rank Covariate Balancing Estimators under Interference: Additional Simulations

-Under the same settings as those of Figure~\ref{fig:fixed_ci_main}, Figure~\ref{fig:fixed_bias_main} compares the bias of the balancing, weighted projection, and IPW estimators, over 1000 independent replicates.
+Under the same settings as those of Figure~\ref{fig:fixed_ci_main}, Figure~\ref{fig:fixed_bias_main} compares the bias of the balancing, the projection, the IPW estimator with true and estimated propensity scores, over 1000 independent replicates.
 For the balancing estimator, we only use the replicates where the balancing equation is feasible.
 Figures~\ref{fig:fixed_bias_stratified}~and~\ref{fig:fixed_bias_additive} summarize the results under analogous settings with stratified and additive interference, respectively.
-All these figures provide an empirical evidence that is consistent with the following facts; (1) the IPW and projection estimators are unbiased, and (2) while the balancing estimator is technically biased in finite samples (Section~\ref{sec:low_rank_weights}), this bias is small.
+All these figures provide empirical evidence that is consistent with the following: (1) the projection estimator and the IPW estimator with true propensity score are always unbiased, with the counterpart with estimated propensity also exhibiting approximate unbiasedness; (2) while the balancing estimator is technically biased in finite samples (Section~\ref{sec:low_rank_weights}), this bias is small.